wombleton/gitlaw-nz/acts/M/Ministry of Agriculture and Fisheries (Restructuring) Act 1995.md

 ###### Note

-Changes authorised by [section 17C][0] of the Acts and Regulations Publication Act 1989 have been made in this reprint.
+Changes authorised by [subpart 2][0] of Part 2 of the Legislation Act 2012 have been made in this reprint.

-A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.
+Note 4 at the end of this reprint provides a list of the amendments incorporated.

-This Act is administered by the Ministry of Agriculture and Forestry and the Ministry of Fisheries.
+This Act is administered by the Ministry for Primary Industries.

 ---